Natasha Lytess

-Natasha Lytess (16 May 1911, Berlin, Germany – 12 May 1963) was an actress, writer and drama coach.
+Natasha Lytess (16 May 1911 – 12 May 1963) was an actress, writer and drama coach.

 Life

 Born Natalia Postmann and also known as Liesl Massary and Tala Forman, she had studied with the director Max Reinhardt and appeared in the repertory theater.
 She is said to have had a relationship with the writer Leonhard Frank, who is also said to be the father of her daughter Barbara, born in 1943.

 When the Nazis came to power, and in light of her Jewish heritage, she moved to the United States and settled in Los Angeles.
 She had hoped for a great stage career, but her accent and purportedly unfeminine appearance limited the roles she could play.

 Among her acting credits were appearances in Comrade X (1940), Once Upon a Honeymoon (1942), and The House on Telegraph Hill (1951).
 Her performance in Once Upon a Honeymoon drew praise from New York Times critic Bosley Crowther, who said she "shines with clear and poignant brilliance in a brief part as a Jewish chambermaid."